Publications that make use of David Grove's ideas

 each individual’s story is represented by a specific tree.

 (2015).
 Sharing tacit knowledge of students with their training teacher.
-Pragmatism and Education.
+Presented at SGEM 2015 International Multidisciplinary Scientific Conferences on Social Sciences and Arts.

 of tacit knowledge to student teacher, and what brings sharing of tacit